kderer/wallet-ms/README.md

 # wallet-ms
 A simple wallet microservice running on the JVM that manages credit/debit transactions on behalf of players.
 ## Overview
-Wallet micro service is assumed to be run behind a system like API Gateway which handles user requests at first and obtains user information from another authentication micro service and passes parameters like user ID , locale etc. to the wallet micro service.
+Wallet micro service is assumed to be run behind a system like API Gateway which handles user requests at first and obtains user information from another authentication micro service and passes parameters like user ID , locale etc. to the wallet micro service.<br>
 ![](https://github.com/kderer/wallet-ms/blob/master/overview.png?raw=true)

 Repository is consist of two projects.